Salkantay Trek to Machu Picchu: What to Expect on the 4 Day Hike

 When we came back down from climbing Machu Picchu Mountain, we were fortunate to have had the opportunity to see the entire citadel from the perfect vantage point.
 Having spoken with one of the local guards, we were permitted to enter a temporarily closed off section.
 From here, we found ourselves alone to fully admire the awe-inspiring magnificence that is Machu Picchu.

-The final highlight of our journey was climbing up the iconic peak of Machu Picchu Mountain to see the entire citadel from above.
+The final highlight of our journey was hiking up the iconic Machu Picchu Mountain to see the entire citadel from above.
+From the summit, the sweeping views over the ruins and surrounding peaks are absolutely unforgettable and really give you a sense of scale of just how remote Machu Picchu is.

 This 2-3 hour hike brings you 600m above Machu Picchu offering a full panoramic view of the entire archeological site and surrounding mountain peaks.
 It is from here that you truly grasp just how isolated the citadel was and how challenging it must have been to transport the construction stones there.